Bucket List: Things to Do and See in Ho Chi Minh City in Vietnam

 Lastly, feel free to explore the Saigon Zoo and Botanical Gardens.
-Getting here requires just a small entrance fee, and you will have a complete access to the zoo’s animals, which include crocodiles and elephants, and lots of local flora.
+Getting here requires just a small entrance fee, and you will have complete access to the zoo’s animals, including crocodiles and elephants, and lots of local flora.
 Also located in the vicinity is the Museum of Vietnamese History.

 This list is not exhaustive.
 There are many more things to see here in Ho Chi Minh City.
 If you have the time for it, stay in a coffee shop and sip some bittersweet and smooth Vietnamese coffee.
 Observe the locals in the streets.
 Hone your haggling skills.